ypid/event-processing-framework/README.md

 * Prevent that `.__` is modified by decoding JSON.

 * Ingest pipeline modifications:
-  * Derive event.severity from log.level.
+  * WIP: Derive event.severity from log.level.
 It seems Filebeat/Ingest pipeline modules only populate log.level without the numerical event.severity.
-  * @timestamp QA
+  * WIP: @timestamp QA
-  * host.name QA
+  * WIP: host.name QA
-  * observer.name QA
+  * WIP: observer.name QA
   * Do not overwrite observer.type.

 * Write command to initialize a new internal project directory.
 (Setup symlinks, generate hmac_secret_key)

-* Pass `hmac_secret_key` has environment variable so prod has its own isolated key that is not shared with the test environment.
+* Pass `hmac_secret_key` as environment variable so that prod has its own isolated key that is not shared with the test environment.